wookie-fatcat/agility/README.md

 your battery from the grid during those cheapest slot periods.
 As a result, the vast majority of your household power needs will be provided from what's stored in your batteries rather than being supplied directly from the grid.

+However there are sometimes savings to be made even during summer months.
+Agility allows you to set a price below which a slot is always used to charge your battery (unless it's already full).
+Agility defaults this price at 10p/kWh.
+On summer days,if such very low-priced slots become available, Agility will use them to fill up the battery, which means that when the sun rises, your system will begin exporting sooner than usual.
+By using the Octopus export tariff that pays 15p/kWh, you'll effectively make at least 5p/kWh on any low-cost slot that was used.

+Essentially Agility allows you to buy electricity at a low price and potentially sell any surplus back to the grid later at a higher price.

 Unlike other systems for optimising use of the Octopus Agile tariff, Agility is completely automatic.
 Once started you should be able to leave it to optimise everything for you behind the scenes.